JYNgithub/Docs-Reader-AI-Chatbot/README.md

 - [ ] Dockerize and deploy (later priority)

 ## Note
-Interrupting `scraper.py` can may cause bug where expected and actual collections differ
+Interrupting `scraper.py` may cause a bug where expected and actual collections differ